-Pooled Fund: means a unit trust established under a trust instrument, generally not available to the public, in which institutional, sophisticated or high net worth investors contribute funds that are invested and managed by an External Portfolio Manager.
-Funds are pooled or combined with funds of other investors.
+Pooled Fund: means a unit trust established under a trust instrument, generally not available to the public, in which institutional, sophisticated or high net worth investors contribute -monies that are invested and managed by an External Portfolio Manager.
+Monies are pooled or combined with monies of other investors.